 [Monday 6 October : Wadi Musa (Petra), Jordan] Our last day in Petra - we walked all the way to the Monastery (called "Al Deir" in Arabic), a ten kilometre slog in the heat up a steep mountain track.
 The Monastery is huge, a massive edifice that was not actually a monastery but was more likely the tomb of an ancient Nabatean king.
 There is an urn at the top of the building that looks tiny from below, but which is actually ten metres high!
 At the top we drank some ridiculously over-priced (but delicious) Bedouin tea in a deep, shady cave overlooking the Monastery.
 We also saw what is left of Petra's city centre - the colonnaded street, the Great Temple, Qasr al-Bint (palace of the Pharaoh's daughter), Temenos Gate and the remains of the Nymphaeum.
 Qasr al-Bint is the only free-standing building in Petra still remaining; all other buildings (as opposed to "buildings" carved out of solid rock) have long since been destroyed by earthquakes over the years.

 [Tuesday 7 October : Wadi Rum, Jordan] Caught the early bus (6 AM) from Wadi Musa to Wadi Rum, a wilderness area in the southern Jordan desert.
-At the Wadi Rum visitor centre we were met by the Bedouin guides we'd previously arranged and taken on a 4-wheel drive jeep trip through the desert, visiting various sites such as Lawrence's spring (where Lawrence of Arabia found water), the red dunes and a high rock arch that Scott and I climbed.
+At the Wadi Rum visitor centre we were met by the Bedouin guides we'd previously arranged through a company called Bedouin Roads; they took us on a 4-wheel drive jeep trip through the desert, visiting various sites such as Lawrence's spring (where Lawrence of Arabia found water), the red dunes and a high rock arch that Scott and I climbed.
 That night we had delicious Bedouin food while sitting on the ground and spent the night in a Bedouin tent.
 After the relentless heat of the day in the desert it was surprizingly cold in the early hours of the morning.

 [Wednesday 8 October : Wadi Rum, Jordan] After breakfast in the Bedouin camp we spent the rest of the day riding camels through the desert - I found it far more comfortable than a horse but Karen had several aches and pains afterwards.
 Camels "glide" when they walk, rather than bounce up and down like horses, and make loud belching noises similar to Jurassic Park sound effects.
 They also stop at any opportunity to munch on the tough desert vegetation.
 Getting them to start, stop, turn or go in the right direction is pretty difficult.